Travellers in the US aren’t as lucky as us in Australia. They endure checked baggage fees for even the first bag on most domestic flights.

 On most carriers, you’ll be charged US$30 for your first checked bag and $40 for the second.

-Here are five ways that you can avoid paying this fee which we are not used to forking out when travelling on Qantas and Virgin Australia.
+Here are six ways that you can avoid paying the fee which we are not used to forking out when travelling on Qantas and Virgin Australia.

 1. Check-in for your domestic US flight when departing Australia

-Often travellers from Australia will book a return flight to Los Angeles, San Francisco, Dallas/Fort Worth or New York with the intention of filling in the rest of their trip with domestic flights later on.
+Often travellers from Australia will book a return flight to Los Angeles, San Francisco, Dallas/Fort Worth or Houston.
+Then they’ll fill in the rest of their trip with domestic flights later on.

-A few months ago, I booked a one-way flight from Sydney to LA on Virgin Australia and then a separate Economy ticket on Delta from LA to Austin.
+In the past, I booked a one-way flight from Sydney to LA on Virgin Australia.
+Then I purchased a separate Economy ticket on Delta from LA to Austin.

-When checking in at Sydney Airport with Virgin Australia, I gave the check-in agent my six-digit confirmation number for my Delta flight and they were able to attach a baggage tag to Austin via LA and didn’t charge me the $25 USD fee for taking that bag on the second flight.
+When checking in at Sydney Airport with Virgin Australia, I gave the check-in agent my six-digit confirmation number for my Delta flight.
+They were able to attach a baggage tag to Austin via LA and didn’t charge me the $30 fee for taking that bag on the second flight.

-It all depends on whether the first airline has an interline agreement with the second one, meaning they can issue a boarding pass and check luggage on the second flight.
-You can find a list of interline agreements for Qantas and Virgin Australia.
-If you have access to ExpertFlyer, they have a more comprehensive search function.
+It all depends on whether the first airline has an interline agreement with the second one.
+That means they can issue a boarding pass and check luggage on the second flight.

 2. Fly Southwest

 This Texas-based carrier is one of my favourites when flying Economy in the US.
 (JetBlue and Delta are also great.)